 The airport is so close that even if you have just 24 hours in Lisbon, you’ll still have plenty of time to spend in the city and visit its main landmarks.

 There is a metro station at Lisbon Airport linking to the city centre.
 The service runs between 6.30am and 1am.

 - Frequency: Every 6 to 10 minutes (red line)

-- Journey time: 35 minutes approximately (Baixa/Chiado station), changing to blue line on São Sebastião station
+- Journey time: 35 minutes approximately (Baixa/Chiado station), changing to green line at Alameda station (metro map)

 - Fare: single ticket or Zapping option deducted from your Viva Viagem card